lyhbarry/Kiko-plus/_posts/2016-10-4-lablgtk-ui.md

 ---

 ## Building User Interface with Lablgtk
 <b>Lablgtk</b> is an OCaml interface for <b>Gtk</b>, which is a toolkit for writing graphical applications.
-In this post, I will be looking at how I can make use of <b>lablgtk</b> to write a simple application to try to understand how <b>lablgtk</b> works.
+In this post, we will be looking at how I can make use of <b>lablgtk</b> to write a simple application to try to understand how <b>lablgtk</b> works.

-I will following and covering the key points in this [OCaml tutorial](https://ocaml.org/learn/tutorials/introduction_to_gtk.html), which introduces the basics to writing a simple lablgtk program.
+We will following and covering the key points in this [OCaml tutorial](https://ocaml.org/learn/tutorials/introduction_to_gtk.html), which introduces the basics to writing a simple lablgtk program.

 ### Compiling a lablgtk program
 First, we will look at how we can compile a labgtk using <i>ocamlfind</i>.
 The following command is an example of how we can compile a simple lablgtk application `simple.ml`: